Our Stories Makes Us by Ollie Moginie for SCAPE Public Art Season 2018 – Re:ACTIVATE Aspiring Artist Senior

 The local environment, particularly our braided rivers, are very important to this artist who created this work to represent its fragility and unique state of balance.
-Each stick represents an individual part of our environment, and together they form one beautiful sculpture representing New Zealand.
-The sculpture is held together by each stick and if we let one of them go, for example letting our rivers become polluted, then the whole sculpture will fall apart, and it will just be a flat pile of sticks.
+Each stick represented an individual part of our environment, and together they formed one beautiful sculpture representing New Zealand.
+The sculpture was held together by each stick and if we let one of them go, for example letting our rivers become polluted, then the whole sculpture would have fallen apart, and would have just been a flat pile of sticks.